Diagnostic Assessments for Challenges that Interfere with Learning

 - Documentation for accommodations on college entrance exams

-- Weekend testing appointments available
+- Weekend and evening testing appointments available

 Email us or call 952-582-6000 to receive our intake form to start the assessment process.
 No referral is needed.